shrutirij/ocr-post-correction/firstpass.md

 The first 1000 images processed *per month* with Google Cloud are free.
 The platform also offers a $300 credit to new users.

-**If you are unable to sign up for Google Cloud, please email us at srijhwan@cs.cmu.edu and we might be able to help!**
+:rocket: If you are unable to sign up for Google Cloud, please email us at srijhwan@cs.cmu.edu and we might be able to help!

 ## Constructing a Post-Correction Dataset